nimitvijayvargee/picopowered/README.md

 # picopowered
 A simple microcontroller built around the RP2040.

+# Changelog (V2)
+- Replaced 2020 Neopixel with more available 5050 footprint.
+- Fixed seperation between 1v1 and 3v3 power planes.
+- Better positioning and tracing of the components to improve overall signal integrity.
+- Added a regular LED to keep it somewhat compatible with regular Pico SDK Code.
+- Modified USB C port to be THT Mounted rather than completely SMD.
+- Moved GPIO 29 from VSYS Sense to an exposed pad on the bottom side of the PCB.

 # Featureset
 | **Stat**         | **Raspberry Pi Pico 1** | **Picopowered V1-RP2040** |
 |------------------|-------------------------|---------------------------|